OpenOrg-gg/ethsecurity/index.md

 Since our Ethereum is not pooled and a validators profit or penalty is derived solely from their performance and does not impact other validators, we can conclude there is not "*Horizontal Commonality*."

+**Vertical Commonality:**

+As outlined in "*SEC v.
+Glenn W Turner Enters Inc*"[^9] vertical commonality requires the investors profits are "*tied inextricably to the efficacy of the promoter*"

+In "*Villeneuve v.
+Advanced Bus Concepts Corp*"[^10] its noted that "*the fortunes of investors need be linked only to the efforts of the promoter*" and in "*Long v.
+Shultz Cattle Co*"[^11] expanded to note that it requires only that the "*fortunes of invesntors be tied to the fortunes of the promoters*."

+First there is the challenge that it is not likely that there is grounds to find that there is an "Ethereum Promoter" any more under the definition of this role.
+Yet, that is novel legal precedent that would need to be tested.

+Instead, if we assume the Ethereum creators were found to be "*Promoters*" for sake of the arguement, then the question is if their fortune is directly tied to the fortunes of the "investors."

+By contributing to Ethereum, developers do not expressly own part of the network unless they themselves purchased Ether.
+As such, they cannot be deemed to be a promoter.

+**Commonality**

+The only commonality arguement that exists is that there is some sort of "common enterprise" among validators running the network, and a cooperative mechanic between validators validating a transaction.
+However, as those are distinct and post facto to the development of the networks code, these validators cannot sufficiently be found to be "promoters" in any established sense of the term.

+**Status:** <span style="color:green">Does not meet this prong.</span>

 ### 3. An expectation of profit, derived from the efforts of others: